takakv/msc-poc/README.md

 # ZKRPs of ballot correctness

-This is a proof of concept in Go which demonstrates the use of zero-knowledge range proofs to prove that an integer within a range was encrypted.
+This is a proof of concept in Go which demonstrates the use of zero-knowledge range proofs to prove the encryption of a message within an integer range.
 In turn, this can be used in elections to prove that an encrypted ballot is for a valid candidate, without leaking who the vote is for.

-This code makes use of the [Bulletproofs](https://crypto.stanford.edu/bulletproofs/) range proof [implementation](https://pkg.go.dev/github.com/ing-bank/zkrp) by ING Bank which is modified to work with an abstract interface for algebraic groups.
+> Note: as this is a proof of concept, it should under no circumstances be used as-is in a production system!
+The code
-The interface is inspired by that of [CIRCL](https://github.com/cloudflare/circl), and is currently instantiated with NIST's P-256 and P-384 curves.
+> lacks testing, error handling, and is not side-channel safe on the client side (no sensitive data on the server side).

 For black box use of the proofs: